 Mistakes are simply a benchmark for further investigation.
 Not succeeding doesn’t mean we haven’t been successful.
 It means we need to look at a different approach.
 Working through any challenge is success, because each challenge brings us to a different place.

 It’s how we choose to look at things.
 Not walking away with first prize doesn’t mean we’ve failed.
 Finishing the challenge is success in itself.
 We can learn more from our mistakes than from our success stories.

 If we achieve success, we never stop to question it, we just take it for granted and that chapter gets closed.
 It’s wrong to think that because we have success in one area of our life that other areas will be just as successful.

 We learn and will grow to be more successful when we work through the basics of how we got there.
 We need to experiment, to take risks and try out new things.
 We need to hear constructive criticism so that we can be instrumental in our potential success further down the line.

-Feedback solely allows us to think about what we’re doing so that we get to change the outcome and find success second time around.
+Many of us continue to see feedback solely as criticism, but those two issues must be separated.
+Feedback allows us to go and think about what we’re doing, so that we can change the outcome and find success second time around.